bravesoftdz/Graphical-YouTube-DL/README.md

 <h1>Graphical YouTube-DL v2.0.4</h1>
-Graphical YouTube-DL takes the command line youtube-dl for windows to a graphical interface
+Graphical YouTube-DL is an easy-to-use Windows application that facilitates a clean and intuitive interface for downloading videos from YouTube.
+It represents a graphical interface for youtube-dl.

 <h2>How & what to update</h2>
 Only update what is needed to be updated.
 Look at the date & version of the files that was updated.